 The NEOs participate in the Corporation's defined benefit pension plan, except for Messrs.
-O'Driscoll, and Leburn.
+O'Driscoll, Leburn and Kouchnir.
 In addition, the NEOs of the Corporation have entered into Supplementary Executive Retirement Agreements ("SERP") of the Corporation, except for Messrs.
-O'Driscoll and Leburn.
+O'Driscoll, Leburn and Kouchnir.

-An amendment to the defined benefit pension plan was made effective January 1, 2014 in which the NEO's participating in the plan were required to make annual contributions.
+An amendment to the Corporation's defined benefit pension plan was made effective January 1, 2014 pursuant to which the NEOs participating in the plan are required to make annual contributions.
 The participants are required to contribute:

 - 2% of pensionable earnings up to the Years Maximum Pensionable Earning ("YMPE").
-For calendar 2014 the YMPE was \$52,500. - 5% of pensionable earnings that are between the YMPE and the Maximum Earnings Base.
+For calendar year 2015 the YMPE was \$53,600. - 5% of pensionable earnings that are between the YMPE and the Maximum Earnings Base.
 Maximum Earnings Base is defined as the Income Tax Defined Benefit ("ITDBA") limit divided by 2%.
-For calendar 2014 the Maximum Earnings Base was \$138,500. - 0% of pensionable earnings in excess of the Maximum Earnings Base.
+For calendar year 2015 the Maximum Earnings Base was \$140,945. - 0% of pensionable earnings in excess of the Maximum Earnings Base.